What is Reconciliation?

 - Reconciliation helps find inaccurate accounting entries including inappropriate treatments of accounting items

-- It helps find errors of omission and commission, and correct them in a timely manner
+- It helps find errors of omission and commission, and correct them promptly

 - It helps companies avoid negative opinion from the auditors, which is a possibility if they do not get the right answers for mismatches